 Children spend a substantial part of their lives asleep.
 In fact, in infancy and early childhood, the developing brain seems to need more time asleep than it does awake.
 This underscores the importance of sleep in the overall well-being of a child.
-Children may suffer from lack of sleep simply by not sleeping an adequate number of hours or they may lack good quality sleep.

 - Poor school performance

-- Fax: 216.445.6205
+- Fax: 216.636.0090

 - Online: Make an appointment